btoll/stymie-js/spec/stymie_suite.md

 	 it -> '#ls should be an alias of #list'

 ###(describe) '#rm'
-	 it -> 'should be a no-op on a non-existing key' it -> 'should not remove an existing key if selecting `No`' it -> 'should remove an existing key if selecting `Yes`'
+	 it -> 'should reject a non-existing key' it -> 'should not remove an existing key if selecting `No`' it -> 'should remove an existing key if selecting `Yes`'